European Specialist Sports Nutrition Alliance Conference 2015

-The Whitehouse Consultancy has provided secretariat services for the European Specialist Sports Nutrition Alliance (ESSNA) since its formation in 2003.
-Following years of growth, ESSNA is now the leading trade alliance that represents manufacturers, distributors, retailers and media companies involved in the sports nutrition sector in the European Union.
+Following years of growth with Whitehouse, ESSNA is the leading trade alliance that represents manufacturers, distributors, retailers and media companies involved in the sports nutrition sector in the European Union.

-As this process draws to a close, we organised an intensive one-day Conference in Brussels in September 2015 to bring together law-makers, regulators, ESSNA members and potential members to discuss the implications of the forthcoming legislative changes.
+After four years of engagement and as the process drew to a close, Whitehouse organised an intensive one-day Conference in Brussels to bring together law-makers, regulators, ESSNA members and potential members to discuss the implications of the forthcoming legislative changes.

-Helped by an expansion of ESSNA’s work into fields such as PR, social media and ESSNA’s own non-compliance campaign to improve the reputation of the sports nutrition sector, ESSNA has grown rapidly over recent years.
+Helped by an expansion of ESSNA’s work into fields such as PR, social media and ESSNA’s own non-compliance campaign to improve the reputation of the sports nutrition sector, ESSNA had grown rapidly.
 As the Association approached fifty members, it became the appropriate time to organise and host an event in Brussels to showcase all of the different strands of ESSNA’s work.

-We invited key European Commission civil servants to give a presentation on the new rules that would cover the sports nutrition sector.
-With the knowledge that many attendees would be seeking to take advantage of these liberal new rules and grow their business, we also invited the Commission policy officer responsible for Mutual Recognition to speak to members.
+Whitehouse invited key European Commission civil servants to give a presentation on the new rules that would cover the sports nutrition sector.
+With the knowledge that many attendees would be seeking to take advantage of these liberal new rules and grow their business, the Whitehouse team also invited the Commission policy officer responsible for Mutual Recognition to speak to members.
 This is important, as Mutual Recognition is the system intended to ease EU-wide trade in goods.

 ESSNA members also heard from important stakeholders on doping issues, an obvious concern to many sports nutrition companies.
 A panel discussion was organised, featuring the European Commission policy officer, ESSNA members, a representative from UK Anti-Doping, and a former Paralympian who gave an athlete’s perspective on the issue.
 These discussions, combined with a lively question and answer session, gave attendees a valuable insight into the challenges and concerns faced by regulators, the industry and policy-makers.